mgl23606/JodellePowerMining/README.md

 ## Change log
+##### 8 june 2021
+    - Worldguard support added.
+It is not required to have the plugintho.
+It checks each block to see if they are build protected.
+    - Added dependencies to the pom.xml
 ##### 6 june 2021
     - Implemented the logic that removes the item from the player inventory as soons as the durability reaches a value below zero.
 Also plays a breaking sound.